 A cross-discipline team approach

-According to the American Psychiatric Association approximately 2 to 6 percent of the population suffers from a hoarding disorder.
-People with a hoarding disorder can create situations that cause health and safety concerns and leads to those on the front lines of enforcement to uncover these individuals.
-Dealing with hoarders on an individual basis can be time consuming and ineffective if the underlying mental health issues are not addressed.
+According to the American Psychiatric Association, approximately 2 to 6 percent of the population suffers from a hoarding disorder.
+People with a hoarding disorder can create situations that cause health and safety concerns and lead to those on the front lines of enforcement to uncover these individuals.
+Dealing with hoarders on an individual basis can be time-consuming and ineffective if the underlying mental health issues are not addressed.
 This program will give you tools to create teams in your area to effectively help people with hoarding disorders by working together to address this mental illness.

 Some key takeaways will be: